ShapeLib: Designing a library of programmatic 3D shape abstractions with Large Language Models: Additional Results

 \subsection{ShapeLib Recognition Network Ablations}

-In \methodname we use a LLM generated \textit{sample\_shape} function to produce training data for our recognition network.
+We use an LLM generated \textit{sample\_shape} function to produce training data for our recognition network.
 We use an iterative error correction procedure to iterate on the design of this sampler (see Section~\ref{sec:app_synth_data_sampler})

 We justify this design choice with a small ablation.
 For the chairs category, we take our point cloud to shape program recognition network, and train multiple versions.
-In the default setting, we take the initial produce \textit{sample\_shape} function, and produce two variations with a LLM prompting workflow, training on data produced by all three functions (\textit{iter sampler}).
+In the default setting, we take the first authored \textit{sample\_shape} function, and produce two improvements with our LLM prompting workflow.
+We then train on data produced by all three functions (\textit{iter sampler}).
 We consider two alternatives.
-One, we just take the first \textit{sample\_shape} function produced by the LLM, without iterative correction (\textit{single sampler}).
-As another option, we create three independent \textit{sample shape} functions, by using the same prompt three times, and train on data produced by all three functions (\textit{indep sampler}).
+As one option, we just take the first \textit{sample\_shape} function produced by the LLM, without iterative correction (\textit{single sampler}).
+As another option, we create three independent \textit{sample\_shape} functions, by using the same prompt three times, and train on data produced by all three functions (\textit{indep sampler}).

 We report results of this experiment in Table~\ref{tab:app_vpi_net}.
+Complementing these quantitative results, in Figure~\ref{fig:abl_recon}, we show representative reconstructions for these three settings.
 For this point cloud to shape program reconstruction task, we report chamfer distance (\textit{CD}) and F-score~\cite{TanksAndTemples}.
 As can be observed, the approach we adopt with iterative error-correction outperforms the alternative formulations.
-Using the union of three independent \textit{sample\_shape} functions is better than using a single sampling functions, but its better to generate these extra samplers with feedback sourced from the seed set.
+Using the union of three independent \textit{sample\_shape} functions is better than using a single sampling functions, but it is better to generate these extra samplers with feedback sourced from the seed set.